firavoyage/blogging/projects.md

 ### `pure`
 > my desired math courses | difficulities in great simplicity | math noskill
 > -> /pure
-- simplicity
+- features
-  - no word can be removed like in an abstracted syntax tree
+  - not boring like real class recordings
-  - vivid examples and explanations are collapsed by default (vocal off | quick animation)
+  - simplicity by abstract(description and calculation) and collapsion(vocal off quick animation)
-  - strict lint for definitions, calculations, solutions, etc.
-- difficulty
-  - from lowest to highest
-  - not including competition problems
-  - source "math challenger" "math leader" "math helper" and top highschool exams
+  - difficulty as "math challenger" "math leader" "math helper" and some exams
-- unworldly
-  - omit all subject words and verbal parallelism
-  - internet memes but vocal off like easter eggs (ref mihoyo)
-  - source from nsfw idioms & moegirl pedia
+  - unworldly by omitting subject words and nsfw idioms (memes and moegirl pedia)
-  - bach classics & english vintage ballads & vocaloids everywhere
-  - invite life-size waifus but no hentai (some serious characters like herta or fuxuan)
+  - life-size waifus (qwq)
 - print course
   - stay away from the hustle and bustle
   - every course is printable